Azure/azure-powershell/src/RedisCache/RedisCache/help/Set-AzRedisCache.md

           Zone               : []
 ```

-This command updates the maxmemory-policy for the Redis Cache named MyCache.
+This command updates the maxmemory-policy for your Azure Cache fo Redis named *MyCache*.

-### Example 2: Modify Redis Cache - If you want to Disable RDB or AOF Data Persistence.
+### Example 2: Modify Azure Cache for Redis - If you want to Disable RDB or AOF Data Persistence.
 ```
 PS C:\>Set-AzRedisCache -Name "MyCache"  -RedisConfiguration @{"rdb-backup-enabled" = "false"}